lrao01-su/wikichat/README.md

 - Wikipedia API

 ## How It Works
+Run chainlit run chat_agent.py in the terminal.
+Wait for the script to finish, then refresh the browser on the right.
+Follow the in-chat instructions to set up the agent.
 1. **Wikipedia Indexing**: The bot dynamically indexes specified Wikipedia pages.
 2. **Vector Search**: LlamaIndex creates a vector store for efficient content retrieval.
 3. **Natural Language Processing**: OpenAI's GPT models process and respond to user queries.